mjj6411770/nie_toolbox_shared/README.md

 # Automated analysis of NIE signals

-It is a simple algorithm for using data-driven template matching in nano-impact electrochemistry signal analysis.1
+It is a simple algorithm for using data-driven template matching in nano-impact electrochemistry signal analysis.